krystalcampioni/automatic-fortnight/README.md

 # Automatic Fortnight
-This is a sample product page built with Gulp, Pug, Sass, Bourbon and Neat
+This is a sample product page built with Gulp, Pug, Sass, Chico, Bourbon and Neat

 ## Running the project
 1. `$ git clone git@github.com:krystalcampioni/automatic-fortnight.git`